 Treasury Counsel Monitorees

-In order to be appointed as Junior Treasury Counsel every applicant must undertake a two-year period of monitoring.
+In order to be appointed as Junior Treasury Counsel every applicant must undertake a three-year period of monitoring.
 Advocates are appointed as ‘monitorees’ through fair and open competition.

 Once appointed as monitorees, they undertake a series of monitored cases with performance assessed by a combination of the instructing solicitors, leading advocates, members of the judiciary and opponents.
 Instructions may include those from the CPS Central Casework Divisions, from the CPS London Homicide Team, as well instructions in other serious and sensitive casework from across the CPS.
 In addition, monitorees are assessed on advisory work, such as advice on unduly lenient sentence (ULS) cases.